 Regardless of your skill set or abilities, you can still at least partially DIY your van conversion with a camper conversion kit, and there are several companies to choose from.

-In this article, I’m going to provide all of the information you need to find the best Sprinter van conversion kit for your build your own homes on wheels.
+In this article, I’m going to provide all of the information you need to find the best Sprinter van conversion kit for to build your own homes on wheels.

 We’ll get into the cost to convert a van, as well as going into detail about the top companies offering Sprinter van conversion kits.